 Contrary to its popular image, the Senior Civil Service (SCS) has become less dominated by ‘upper class’ backgrounds than is the case in many other professions.
 The proportion of ‘public school’ educated top civil servants has declined over the past century (see Figure 1), standing now at only 27% of the ‘Top 200’.

 Information about civil service pay may be found here.
+The full time median salary was c.£30,000 in 2020.

 Retirement and Dismissal